 - Western Flat Fireworks

 - Local Schools and Kindergarten

 - Tatiara Yard Dog Competition

 - Telopea Downs Progress Association

-Outside of work Nat is a member of the Rotary Club, a member of the Bordertown A’Capella Singers, a board member, on-air presenter and football broadcast "techie" for local community radio station 5tcb, and a member of the Bordertown Lutheran Church where she is in the band and co-ordinates the powerpoint presentation each week.
+Outside of work Nat is a member of the Rotary Club, a member of the Bordertown A’Capella Singers, an on-air presenter and football broadcast "techie" for local community radio station 5tcb, and a member of the Bordertown Lutheran Church where she sings in the band and co-ordinates the weekly powerpoint presentations.

-Time away from D & M Rural for Bazz means time for Dirt carts, water skiing, basketball and hockey.
-Barry likes spending time with friends, he loves helping out when one of them is in need and he’s an invaluable member to our local community as he is currently an active member of the Bordertown CFS.
+Time away from D & M Rural for Bazz means time spent with his partner Mel and his kids, tending his micro farm or helping his father-in-law on a proper farm.
+Barry likes spending time with friends, he loves helping out when one of them is in need and he’s a current member of the Bordertown CFS.

 In her spare time Jess rides and competes her horses around the South East and into the Adelaide hills.
 She also enjoys spending time with her partner Ryan, friends and family as well as helping out on the farm when needed.